richek/mrDatabase/README.md

 #### dump

 This command returns the entire specified database to the client.
-It is provided as a development tool.
+It's handy for testing.

 #### log

 This command displays or sets the current log state of the server.
-If the log state is "true", the server displays each command received on the console.
+If the log state is "true", the server displays each command received on its console.

 #### getInfo